The Taggerung: Plot summary

-At the same time, Eefera the least weasel and Vallug Bowbeast, the most rebellious and intelligent vermin under Gruven's command, decide to desert Gruven, deciding that he and the other two remaining hordebeasts would die in the mountain.
+At the same time, Eefera the weasel and Vallug Bowbeast, the most rebellious and intelligent vermin under Gruven's command, decide to desert Gruven, deciding that he and the other two remaining hordebeasts would die in the mountain.
 They, being better trackers than Gruven, decide to follow the Taggerung and kill him, to bring his head back to the tribe and claim leadership over the Juskas.
 But they are both silently trying to find an opportunity to kill each other as well; Vallug is the more dangerous as a killer, but Eefera is a better tracker and more cunning.

 When Tagg arrives at Redwall, he's mistaken for one of the members of the band of Juska supposed to be hunting him, knocked out and locked up in the cellars.
-He's then released on impulse by the assistant cook Broggle when the Juska, Eefara and Vallug, who have now captured Gruven and the other vermin, are threatening to kill Nimbalo, but then their plans go wrong.
-Tagg goes out to fight, and slays Vallug and Eefara, at the same time getting shot with an arrow by Vallug Bowbeast while Nimbalo goes after another rat.
+He's then released on impulse by the assistant cook Broggle when the Juska, Eefera and Vallug, who have now captured Gruven and the other vermin, are threatening to kill Nimbalo, but then their plans go wrong.
+Tagg goes out to fight, and slays Vallug and Eefera, at the same time getting shot with an arrow by Vallug Bowbeast while Nimbalo goes after another rat.
 Then, Filorn, Tagg's mother, recognises her son.
 Cregga Rose Eyes, the ancient blind badgermum, after being shot in the chest with an arrow (by accident), appoints Deyna's sister, Mhera, as the new Abbess of Redwall, succeeding the now deceased Abbess Songbreeze, and then dies shortly after.
 Rukky Garge, a local otterfixer, manages to remove the distinguishing mark of the Taggerung from Deyna's paw, remove his tattoos, and remove the arrow.

 Deyna's quest is not quite over, however, as the fox Ruggan Bor, now commanding the remnants of the Juskazann tribe as well as followers of his own, the Juskabor, shortly arrives to attack the stronghold of Redwall Abbey.
 Due to Gruven's bragging on his return, they now believe the Taggerung is dead and seek to confirm this rumour.
 As chance may have it, however, the badger ruler of Salamandastron, Russano the Wise, arrives in time to fend off Bor's attack, sending him and his vermin crew crawling on their bellies off into the sunset.
 Russano then takes a medal from around his neck and drapes it over Cregga Rose Eyes's grave, as she was his adoptive mother many seasons before this terrible battle happened.
 This had been his reason for travelling to Redwall in the first place.